Unsupervised Detection and Clustering of Malicious TLS Flows: Introduction

-In their original work, Anderson et al. also evaluated a multi-class supervised classifier, where each class corresponds to a different malware family~\cite{anderson2016deciphering}.
-This approach better models the TLS traffic of individual families and classifies the detected flows.
-But, it requires clean family labels to train the classifiers.
-A common labeling method is a vote on the families present in the AV detection labels of a sample~\cite{avclass}; unfortunately, this approach is ineffective for many samples.
-As a concrete example, Anderson and McGrew~\cite{anderson2016deciphering} could only label this way 27\% of 20.5K samples using TLS; no classifier could be built for the families of the 73\% unlabeled samples, and thus their malicious traffic could not be detected.
 In this paper, we present a novel \mlalgorithm approach to detect and cluster malicious TLS flows.
 Our approach respects user privacy as it only requires access to the encrypted TLS flows, and not to their unencrypted payload or any other unencrypted traffic.
 Our approach takes as input traces of network traffic generated by executing suspicious samples in a sandbox.
 From each TLS flow in the traces, it extracts \numfeatures that capture characteristics of the TLS client, the TLS server, the server's certificate, and the encrypted payload.
 After filtering benign TLS traffic, the remaining vectors are clustered, so that each cluster contains similar traffic belonging to a (potentially unknown) malware family.
 Since malware families may use different types of traffic (e.g., C\&C, updates from download server) multiple clusters can be output for a family.
 The use of clustering removes the requirement for family labels as it allows detecting any malicious traffic similar to the training flows, even if the training flows could not be annotated with a known family name, i.e., flows from the 73\% samples that Anderson and McGrew~\cite{anderson2016deciphering} had to remove from their training.
 The clusters are input to the \mlalgorithm detector that can be deployed at the boundary of a network to identify malicious TLS flows.
 The detector measures the distance of a given flow to all clusters and outputs the closest cluster.
 If no cluster is close, the flow is determined to be benign.
 If family labels are available for the identified cluster, the analyst also obtains the family of the detected flow.
 When family labels are not available, the detection is not affected: the flow is associated with the random identifier of its cluster, but still provides contextual information about samples generating similar flows.